LaunchCodeEducation/intro-to-professional-web-dev/src/assignments/launch-checklist.rst

 To do this, complete the helper function in your ``scriptHelper.js`` called ``validateInput()``.
 ``validateInput()`` should take in a string as a parameter and return ``"Empty"``, ``"Not a Number"``, or ``"Is a Number"`` as appropriate.
 In ``scriptHelper.js``, you will use ``validateInput()`` to complete the ``formSubmission()`` function.
-``formSubmission()`` will take in strings representing the pilot, co-pilot, fuel level, and cargo mass.
+``formSubmission()`` will take in a ``document`` parameter and strings representing the pilot, co-pilot, fuel level, and cargo mass.
-Using the values in those strings, update the shuttle requirements as described below.
+Using the values in those strings and the ``document`` parameter for your HTML document, update the shuttle requirements as described below.
 Make sure to call your ``formSubmission()`` function at the appropriate time in your ``script.js`` file!

 .. note::